Updated November 1, 2021 . AmFam Team

 If you’re considering getting renters insurance or you’ve just purchased a new policy, you might be wondering how exactly this proactive coverage protects you from the unexpected.
 Let us help clear up a few key questions you may have about renters insurance.

 You can be covered by renters insurance if you live in a rental property.
 This includes an apartment, home or condo.
+Check out more specifics about who is covered under your renters insurance policy, like your kids, roommates, significant others and siblings.

 You and your roommate might share that uncomfortable futon, but your policy won’t provide any coverages for your roommate unless you share a renters policy.
 Some states allow unrelated roommates to share a renters insurance policy, but keep in mind, if you share a policy, the coverage limit doesn’t increase.
 So, it’s always a good idea to take a look at the combination of your possessions to figure out if your coverage limit is enough to cover both of you.